Measures#

 Research and development

-• R&D related to natural resource management (CReMA 15).
+• R&D activities related to the management of natural resources (see CReMA 15).

 CEPA 8.2